Ellen More: Use of black fabrics

 The costume of the "Black Lady" at James IV's tournaments included a black lightweight fabric called "plesance" around her arms.
 Costume used at court in England in this period had some similarities: two female courtiers performing in a masque in 1510 covered their arms and faces with a similar black fabric, "lumberdynes, whiche is marveillous thinne, so that the same ladies seem to be nigrost or blacke Mores".
 The revels accounts describe the costume as "moryans" or "morryans" fashion, also noting that the black "lumberdynes" fabric was used to cover heads, necks, faces, and arms.
+Such use of fabric in early modern theatre has been described as a "chromatic materiality".

-At the court of Edward VI of England actors in masques were dressed as "Mores" with long black velvet gloves reaching above the elbow, with bells attached to costumes made from goat's skins.
+At the court of Edward VI of England, actors in masques were dressed as "Mores" with long black velvet gloves reaching above the elbow, with bells attached to costumes made from goat's skins.
 Such revels costumes at the English court were designed and made by an Italian artist, Niccolo da Modena.
 He made wigs or "perukes" of hair used by female actors disguised as "Mores".
 Edward VI dressed as a "Moor" at a Shrovetide masque in 1548.
 Black velvet was for costuming a "Maske of Moores" at the coronation of Elizabeth I, or in her first year of reign, and the painter William Lyzard worked on a "More's Masque" for Elizabeth I in 1579.
 The use of black sleeves, gloves, and fabrics as part of the costume in Edinburgh at the tournaments of James IV has raised some doubt that the vanishing Black Lady was played by an African performer.